 Dorm debate led to death in Pakistan 'blasphemy killing' - witnesses

-There are 3 comments on the The Star Online story from 3 hrs ago, titled Dorm debate led to death in Pakistan 'blasphemy killing' - witnesses.
-In it, The Star Online reports that:

 The ransacked university hostel room of slain Pakistani student Mashal Khan has posters of Karl Marx and Che Guevara still hanging on the walls, along with scribbled quotes including one that reads: "Be curious, crazy and mad."
-The day before, a heated debate over religion with fellow students broke out at the dorm and led to people accusing Khan of blasphemy against Islam.
+People demonstrate after the killing Mashal Khan, accused of blasphemy, by a mob at Abdul Wali Khan University in Mardan, during a protest in Peshawar, Pakistan April 14, 2017.

 Add your comments below